“Jungleland” Makes Louis C.K. Sad

 On Conan, comedian Louis C.K. talked about the importance of being alone.
 He explained how the constant presence of cell phones removes us from the existential feeling of sadness, an experience he wants his daughters to understand.

-So if you are the mood for that kind of sadness, put away your cell phone and sit back and listen to Bruce Springsteen and the E Street band live in Hyde Park, London in 2009.
+So if you are the mood for that kind of sadness, put away your cell phone and sit back and listen to Bruce Springsteen and the E Street band live.

 What is your favorite song that makes you feel alone?
 Leave your two cents in the comments.